-RN to BSN, CBE Powered by SIMPath® Uses Digital Simulations to Enhance Nurse’s Learning Experience from the Comfort of Their Home
+RN to BSN, Powered by SIMPath® Uses Digital Simulations to Enhance Nurse’s Learning Experience from the Comfort of Their Home

 AURORA, Colo. – November 29, 2017 – American Sentinel University, an accredited healthcare-focused online university recognizes that each nursing student’s educational journey is all their own.
 The way they learn, when they study, the experience they bring, and the challenges they overcome, are unique to each nurse.